Undergraduate Business Honors Program

 Students will be expected to have at least four semesters remaining before graduation so those with more than 65 credit hours will typically not be accepted.

-Applicants will normally demonstrate high academic achievement and potential with cumulative and Business GPAs of at least 3.75.
+Applicants will normally demonstrate high academic achievement and potential with a KU Overall GPA of at least 3.50.

 Just as important as high academic achievement and potential is exceptional involvement and leadership in the Business School.
 Successful applicants will have well documented profiles on such dimensions at KU.